Presigned URLs

 Regardless of the Browser or Node.js environment, streams can only be read from once.

-import { checksumFromReadableStream } from 'bunny-presigned-urls'// retrieve the filelet file: File// this example authenticates with the AccessKey header// however, you will likely use token or cookie authentication insteadconst AccessKey = 'd377c532a8f1ebe57e15983d8902f5c4'// copy the url for the edge scriptconst baseUrl = 'https://my-presigned-urls-standalone-ltz3z.b-cdn.net'const signedUrlResponse = await fetch(`${baseUrl}/sign`, { body: JSON.stringify({ checksum: await checksumFromReadableStream(file.stream()), filePath: `/images/${file.name}`, fileSizeInBytes: file.bytes(), }), headers: { AccessKey, Referer: `${baseUrl}/`, }, method: 'POST',})const message = await signedUrlResponse.text()if (URL.canParse(message)) { const uploadResponse = await fetch(message, { body: file.stream(), // @ts-expect-error No overload matches this call. duplex: 'half', headers: { Referer: `${baseUrl}/`, }, method: 'POST', }) const { status, statusText } = uploadResponse if (status === 201) { console.log('Done') } else { console.error({ message: await uploadResponse.text(), status, statusText, }) }} else { const { status, statusText } = signedUrlResponse console.error({ message, status, statusText, })}
+import { checksumFromReadableStream } from 'bunny-presigned-urls'// retrieve the filelet file: File// this example authenticates with the AccessKey header// however, you will likely use token or cookie authentication insteadconst AccessKey = 'd377c532a8f1ebe57e15983d8902f5c4'// copy the url for the edge scriptconst baseUrl = 'https://my-presigned-urls-standalone-ltz3z.b-cdn.net'const signedUrlResponse = await fetch(`${baseUrl}/sign`, { body: JSON.stringify({ checksum: await checksumFromReadableStream(file.stream()), filePath: `/images/${file.name}`, fileSizeInBytes: file.bytes(), }), headers: { AccessKey, Referer: `${baseUrl}/`, }, method: 'POST',})const message = await signedUrlResponse.text()if (URL.canParse(message)) { const uploadResponse = await fetch(message, { body: file.stream(), duplex: 'half', headers: { Referer: `${baseUrl}/`, }, method: 'POST', }) const { status, statusText } = uploadResponse if (status === 201) { console.log('Done') } else { console.error({ message: await uploadResponse.text(), status, statusText, }) }} else { const { status, statusText } = signedUrlResponse console.error({ message, status, statusText, })}